outcomesinsights/conceptql/doc/spec.md

 ```

 ### Intersect

 1. Group incoming streams by type
-2. For each group of same-type streams
+1. For each group of same-type streams
-     1. Intersect all streams, yielding a single stream that contains only those IDs common to those streams
+     a.
+Intersect all streams, yielding a single stream that contains only those IDs common to those streams
-3. A single stream for each incoming type is sent downstream
+1. A single stream for each incoming type is sent downstream
-     1. If only a single stream of a type is upstream, that stream is essentially unaltered as it is passed downstream
+     a.
+If only a single stream of a type is upstream, that stream is essentially unaltered as it is passed downstream

 ```ConceptQL
 # Yields a single stream of all Conditions where MI was Primary Diagnosis.
 This involves two Condition streams and so results are intersected
 {